lgrangeia/lgrangeia.github.io/_posts/2015-11-09-hacking-tomtom-runner-pt1.md

 ## 07. To be continued...

-This is turning up to be a long post so I'll won't keep you longer for today.
+This is turning up to be a long post so I won't keep you longer for today.
 I will keep my promise and show you how I exploited this watch and extracted / modified its firmware.
 Next post will be about finding that memory corruption bug and controlling execution.